Abnormal Psychology

 Looking for behavioral support?

-The four Ds of diagnosis in the field of abnormal psychology
+Four Ds of mental health diagnosis in abnormal psychology

-Timothy Davis, Ph.D., proposed the “Four Ds of Diagnoses” in a 2009 paper in the Internet Journal of Psychiatry.
+Timothy Davis, Ph.D., proposed the “Four Ds of Diagnoses” for abnormal psychology in a 2009 paper in the Internet Journal of Psychiatry.
 The theory offers four categories of assessment to help medical professionals define abnormal psychology and determine when a patient’s symptoms elevate enough to diagnose a psychiatric condition included in the DSM-5.
-This theory and the DSM-5 can offer quantitative analysis to help a professional determine if a diagnosis is statistically relevant in the classification and scope of most disorders that fall under the umbrella of abnormal psychology.
+This theory and the DSM-5 can offer quantitative analysis to help a psychology professional determine if a diagnosis is statistically relevant in the classification and scope of most mental disorders that fall under abnormal psychology.

 When asked about his formation of the 4 D’s of Diagnosis, Dr. Davis stated: “Every human being experiences a range of problematic emotions, cognitions, and behaviors across the life span.
 When does a problem become a disorder?
 To answer the question in part, mental health professionals can utilize the “four Ds,” danger, deviance, dysfunction, and distress to conceptualize mental disorders.” — Timothy O. Davis, Ph.D., LSCSW